perses/perses/docs/datasource.md

 }
 ```

-then with the first endpoint that is returning a list of resources, we will have a list of map of datasource.
+then with the first endpoint that is returning a list of resources, we would have a list of map of datasources.
 Not a good thing in this context.

-It is understandable using a map will make easier the research, the filtering ...etc.
-But that's totally something that
+It is understandable using a map will make the research easier, the filtering etc, and that's totally something that can
 be considered.
-We can add more query parameter to the first endpoint, so we can filter the datasource per kind for
+We can add more query parameters to the first endpoint, so we could filter the datasources per kind for
 example (like it is proposed above)

 2. Providing these endpoints for each resource supported helps to maintain a clean code in the backend as the code won't
-   really make a difference between handling a datasource or dashboard.
+   really make a difference between handling a datasource or a dashboard.
 The endpoints will be similar, so the code can
    be a bit more generic.

 3. We want to install Perses natively on Kubernetes using CRDs (Custom Resource Documents).
 Kubernetes will